-Assistant/Associate Professor of Social Gerontology (Open Rank/Tenure-Track)Apply Leonard Davis School of Gerontology Faculty Los Angeles, California
+Full Time, (Open Rank-Tenure Track) Assistant/Associate Professor of Social Gerontology (Latino In Aging)Apply Leonard Davis School of Gerontology Faculty Los Angeles, California

 The University of Southern California (USC) Leonard Davis School of Gerontology seeks to increase the number and diversity of tenure-track faculty conducting research on Latino Aging, both in the United States and across Latin America.
 The search committee is looking for candidates to join the outstanding faculty in understanding the determinants of aging in Latino populations.